 - But what about humans?
 Are humans made of material particles as well? - What about consciousness, rational thought, free will, and immortality?
-Can you build these out of Lego? - Descartes solution here was to have two different worlds, the res extensa (material world) and res cogitans (world of thought, or spirit).
-Humans consist of two parts: a body that inhabits the material world, and a mind or soul that inhabits the spirit world.
-This view is called (mind-body) dualism.
+Can you build these out of "Lego"? - (A lot of people think this is unlikely.) - Descartes: - Human bodies are machines, made of particles - Human minds (souls) are non-physical.

-• Later scientists, especially the physician La Mettrie, author of L'Homme Machine (1748) simply got rid of the world of spirit.
+Later scientists, especially the physician La Mettrie, author of L'Homme Machine (1748) simply got rid of the world of spirit.
 Such scientists were known as materialists.